adishavit/ctad_for_unique_ptr/readme.md

 ## Discussion

+In [P0433R1 §20.11 [smartptr]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0433r1.html), the authors propose adding various deduction guides for `unique_ptr`, `shared_ptr` and `weak_ptr`.
+The proposed guides for `unique_ptr` also support the use case where a custom deleter is *not* specified.
+In that case the guide defaults to *non-array* raw pointers.
+As discussed above this might lead to undefined behaviour because the non-array version of `delete` will be applied to the array.
+This part of the propsal was removed from newer revisions of the proposal precisely for this reason.
+The current proposal is limited only to the case where a custom deleter is supplied where UB is not possible.

+P0433R1 proposes a 3rd `unique_ptr` deduction guide:
+`template<class U, class V> unique_ptr(U, V) -> unique_ptr<typename pointer_traits<V::pointer>::element_type, V>;`
+This will not affect the case of using lambdas as deleters.
+Further examination of this guide is TBD before submission.

+Finally, note that the current proposal is not so pertinent to `shared_ptr<>` since the Deleter type is _not_ part of the `shared_ptr<>` type.

+#### Desirata

 It would have been desirable if one could "cast" the raw pointer `T* p` to the *incomplete type* `T[]` such that the following would generate the array form of `unique_ptr<T[],D>` with `operator[]`:

 ```